-In addition, the Company has an onboarding process for new Board Members, which provides them with a welcome pack with important information about the Company.
-The purpose is for new member of the Board of Directors or its Committees can have the right support they need to rapidly get up to speed regarding the Company and its Group, in such way that from they can actively perform their duties immediately after their appointment.
+On the other hand, when new Directors join the Board Members, Telefónica makes the relevant Company information available to them.
+The purpose is for new member of the Board of Directors or its Committees can have the right support they need to rapidly get up to speed regarding the Company and its Group, in such way that from they can actively and effectively perform their duties immediately after their appointment.

 Some of the most important documents provided to the new Board Members are: (i) the basic corporate regulations (Bylaws, Regulations for the General Shareholders' Meeting, Regulations of the Board of Directors, Regulations of the Audit and Control Committee, and Regulations for the Nominating, Compensation and Corporate Governance Committee.
-Similarly, the Diversity Policy in relation to the Board of Directors and the Selection of Board Members, the Remuneration Policy of the Directors, and the Disclosure, Contact and Engagement Policy for Shareholders, Institutional Investors and Proxy Advisors); (ii) the Internal Code of Conduct for Securities Markets Issues (RIC), which establishes a series of communication obligations and restrictions on carrying out operations with securities issued by companies of the Telefónica Group; (iii) the Responsible Business Policy; (iv) the Schedule of ordinary sessions of the Board of Directors and of the Board Committees; and (v) the presentation of the Company's governing bodies and the organisational structure.
+Similarly, the Diversity Policy in relation to the Board of Directors and the Selection of Board Members, the Remuneration Policy of the Directors, and the Disclosure, Contact and Engagement Policy for Shareholders, Institutional Investors and Proxy Advisors); (ii) the Internal Code of Conduct for Securities Markets Issues (RIC), which establishes a series of communication obligations and restrictions on carrying out operations with securities issued by companies of the Telefónica Group; (iii) the Schedule of ordinary sessions of the Board of Directors and of the Board Committees; and (iv) the presentation of the Company's governing bodies and the organisational structure.